andreashandel/andreashandelwebsite/myresources/Notes_and _ToDo_for_website.md

 ## Needed R packages

+UPDATE: renv IS TOO SLOW, I REMOVED IT.

 We use renv to manage the packages needed.
 It usually finds automatically what is needed.
 As a backup, this is a hopefully complete list of all R packages needed to recompile all the posts of the website:

 install.packages(c('cowplot','geosphere','scholar','wordcloud','bibliometrix','tidytext','visdat','kableExtra','janitor','ggplot2','dplyr','stringr','tidytuesdayR','readr','emoji',"rethinking","cmdstanr","brms","cmdstanr"))